tetrahedronix/essential-script/readme.txt

 3. Access the 'Tools' menu in Wordpress to configure the plugin.

 Or install the plugin through the WordPress plugins screen directly.

+== Frequently Asked Questions ==
+= Will I lose all of my custom scripts if I uninstall the plugin? = No, you won't.
+If you use the option `File` to store the script then you can find it saved in the upload directory of Wordpress.

 == Development ==